B Cell Receptor Signaling Pathway

 - Kurosaki T, Shinohara H, Baba Y (2010) B cell signaling and fate decision.
 Annu.
 Rev. Immunol.
 28, 21–55.

-We would like to thank Prof. Michael R. Gold, University of British Columbia, Vancouver, British Columbia, Canada for contributing to this diagram.
+We would like to thank Prof. Michael R. Gold, University of British Columbia, Vancouver, British Columbia, Canada for reviewing this diagram.

 created November 2002